EthanMerrill/100-Days-of-Code/journal.md

 # Day 32

 Back to free code camp a little.
-I've decided I want to implement the live trading algorithm without an external library, I think it will be faster if I do it quick and dirty instead of trying to slog through a rudementary understanding of backtrader.
+I've decided I want to implement the live trading algorithm without an external library, I think it will be faster if I do it quick and dirty instead of trying to slog through a rudimentary understanding of Backtrader.

 - [x] Finish ES6
-- [ ] Start Regular Expressions
+- [x] Start Regular Expressions

+# Day 33
+A lot accomplished today.
+The backtester now passes the buy and hold as a benchmark which I use to calculate alpha.
+On a run of 1000 stocks, my optimized rsi generated alpha 93% of the time.
+10% of the time it was 100 percentage points better than the return of the stock over the same period.
+There is no way these results would be replicated in a real test, but this is quite promising.
+Part of it is the volatility calculated stop loss.

+Going forward I have a plan to implement live trading which will not use backtrader, except for selection of trades.

+I also did an exercise in free code camp.
+Gotta keep the streak alive!

+# Skip Day

+# Day 34
+Continued work on the algorithm.
+Finished the entry and exit evaluation functions.
+All thats left to do is hook it up to alpaca and watch it loose money!
+Also I will need to write some basic allocation logic, but that should be fairly simple